 • Eggs: For an egg-free version, substitute the egg yolk with a flax egg by mixing one tablespoon of ground flaxseed meal with three tablespoons of water and letting it sit in the fridge for 15 minutes to set and thicken.

-• Applesauce/spinach: You may replace this fruit/veggie combo with any puree!
+• Applesauce/Spinach: You may replace this fruit/veggie combo with any puree!
 If you are using a different fruit and/or veggie combo, puree them first and measure out ½ cup of that puree to blend together with the other ingredients.
 Check out this strawberry kiwi version and this pumpkin banana variation!

 • Oil: I used extra light-tasting olive oil in this recipe, but you may use coconut oil or any other oil.